 - Declutter.
 Get rid of anything you haven’t used in the past year.
 Be ruthless about this.
 Archive, delete, dump, shred, give away—do whatever it takes to remove it all from your workspaces!

 - Sort and place.
 Distribute each item you’ve kept according to categories, and put those groups into separate, easy-to-find spaces.

 - Establish work zones—distinct areas for different things, such as tasks, projects, reference materials, etc.

 4. Design Personal Organizational Systems

-- Deciding what to do each day/week/month.
+- Decide what to do each day/week/month.
 As mentioned above, to-do lists help here.

-- Creating an ongoing calendar.
+- Create an ongoing calendar.
 This can be a scheduling app or anything else that helps you note and remember appointments and events.

-- Making sure whatever needs to be done gets done on time.
+- Make sure whatever needs to be done gets done on time.
 This means not procrastinating.
 Top executives force themselves to do distasteful things despite a strong desire to procrastinate.
 Push through this!

-- Having a means of delegating, so you can do whatever you need to well, in a timely manner.
+- Have a means to delegate, so you can do whatever you need to well, in a timely manner.

 The key, whatever system you use and however you design it, is to stick with it.
 A second key is to only have one system.
 The more systems you have for organizing yourself, the more difficult they are to maintain.
 Efficiency experts strongly believe in having just one system.

 Great calendaring boosts personal and team productivity.
 Many executives leverage an executive assistant, while many others keep their own calendar.
 If you are in the latter camp, try following these steps: